lcwy220/Social-Recommendation/README.md

 ## 3. S4Rec: Semantic and Structural view  Fusion Modeling  for Social Recommendation

   Recently we have proposed a new GNN-based framework **S4Rec** for rating prediction task in social recommendation.
-The paper has beeb accepted by IEEE TKDE.
+The paper has been accepted by IEEE TKDE.

   Paper link: [S4Rec](https://ieeexplore.ieee.org/document/9996130)